bmarini/realtime/README.md

 ### Realtime::App

 This is the endpoint, and handles subscription verification and receiving updates from facebook.
-This could be rewritten as a rack app if we ever want to port this code.
 It receives an array facebook `entry` and passes them off individually to `Realtime::Lookup`.

 ### Realtime::Lookup

-RealtimeController hands off notifications of changes from facebook to this class.
+Realtime::App hands off notifications of changes from facebook to this class.

     Realtime::Lookup.perform(entry)

-Lookup takes the `uid`, `field`, and `time` from the entry, looks up the User to get an access token, and queries the facebook graph API to get any updates of type `field` since `time`.
+Lookup takes the `uid`, `field`, and `time` from the entry hash, looks up the User to get an access token, and queries the facebook graph API to get any updates of type `field` since `time`.

 `Realtime::Lookup` then publishes these updates with `Realtime::Hub`